First Of All...

 How long till I get my piece?

 We ask that ReFashioners dispatch a piece within three days wherever possible.
 Priority Mail delivery time is 2-9 days in the 48 contiguous states.
-They do tend to arrive on the faster side of that time.
+They tend to arrive on the way faster side of that time.

 What if I want it faster?

 You can select Express Mail option on checkout.
 We’re working on further (cheaper!) options.
 Meanwhile New Yorkers can email us for a courier quote for Featured Closet items.

 What if my piece lives in London?
 Or I live in London?